 When you sell stock you've acquired via the exercise of any type of option, you might face additional taxes.
 Just as if you bought a stock in the open market, if you acquire a stock by exercising an option and then sell it at a higher price, you have a taxable gain.
 If you satisfy the holding period requirement, by either keeping the stock for 1 year after exercising the option or 2 years after the grant date of the option, you will report a long-term capital gain, which is usually taxed at a lower rate.

 If you don't meet the holding period requirement, your gain is considered short-term and taxable as ordinary income.
 You should report a long-term gain on Schedule D of Form 1040.
-A short-term gain should appear in box 1 of your W-2 as ordinary income, and you should file it as wages on line 7 of Form 1040.
+A short-term gain will typically appear in box 1 of your W-2 as ordinary income, and you should file it as wages on line 7 of Form 1040.

 Open market options